FI-TCSC/docs/account.rst

     On maintained TUNI Redhat Linux, you need to create ssh-keypair to ~/.ssh directory, because only then SELinux context will be correct.

-If you have working MTA-configuration you could send public-key us with command:
+If you have working MTA-configuration (rare nowadays), you could send public-key us with command:
 .. code-block::
     mailx -a .ssh/${USERNAME}_narvi_key.pub -s "Narvi SSH key (${USER})" tcsc.tau@tuni.fi